 When I got home mum and dad were pretty pissed at me.
 But they said you had better build a kennel for the puppy. which I was going to name Rocky. but on further inspection of the puppy, I had to name the puppy Roxie.

-Talking about my paper round, halfway tho’ my paper round was a fucking great black giant poodle.
+The first job that I ever had was a paper round, halfway tho’ my paper round was a fucking great black giant poodle.
 His owner would let it out in the morning on its own.
 If he ever saw me he would come charging at me. and I would run like fuck into one of the apartment entrances, and get behind a door.
 The poodle would sit outside the door growling but would eventually fuck off, and I would live to fight another day.

 So I held on to the newspaper and the dog pulled on the newspaper some more I could hear and feel the newspaper giving up the ghost.
 Yes, with me hanging on to the paper and not letting go, it drove the poodle nuts.
 I could hear him growling the other side of the door.
-He let go of the paper and I wriggled it at him thro the letterbox.
+He let go of the paper and I wriggled it at him through the letterbox.
 So he attacked the newspaper some more.

 I was loving it the poodle was getting madder and madder.
 The paper was slowly getting trashed when I heard the dog’s owner yelling at it.
 Then I could hear him beating on the dog and the dog yelping.
 I ran out of the mansion laughing like a drain.

 I couldn’t wait to tell Denis what had happened.
 Denis was as scared as I was off the fucking dog.
 We laugh about that bastard dog walking all the way back home that morning.